 4. Pay advances are not permitted.

-5. If an employee will not be present on pay day, the check will be mailed to the employee upon request to the Clerk, or will be held until the employee or his designee picks up the check.
+5. If an employee will not be present on pay day, the check will be mailed to the employee upon request to the Business Services Officer, or will be held until the employee or his designee picks up the check.
 Employees may be asked to sign that they have received their pay check.
 If someone other than the employee will be picking up the employee’s check, the employee must complete an Authorization to Release Paycheck form, located in section 9 of this manual.

-6. Paychecks are distributed by the Finance Department to each department head for distribution to employees.
+6. Paychecks are distributed by the Auditor’s Office to each department head for distribution to employees.
 Only an employee may obtain the employee's paycheck, without prior authorization complete.

-7. Once per year identification may be required by the Finance Department prior to receiving the pay check.
+7. Once per year identification may be required by the Auditor’s Office prior to receiving the pay check.
 Announcement when this will occur will be made by the City.

 B. PROCEDURE